oscar-system/Oscar.jl/docs/src/Rings/rational.md

 !!! note
-    In Julia, the rational number ``0//1`` when raised to a negative power returns ``1/0`` to indicate that the value is undefined.
-Oscar follows this convention.
+    In Julia, the rational number ``0//1`` when raised to a negative power returns ``1//0`` to indicate that the value is undefined.
+Oscar raises an exception.

 ```@repl oscar
 QQ(0)^-2